DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Methods

 The memory hierarchy organizes nodes $h_j$ into four semantic levels through structural and functional relationships (Appendix~\ref{app:Hierarchical Construction}): $L_3$ (Observation, directly linked to topological map nodes $v_t$), $L_2$ (Area), $L_1$ (Room), $L_0$ (Environment).
 The memory hierarchy is constructed bottom-up ($L_3 \to L_2 \to L_1 \to L_0$) after an initial exploration phase or periodically.
 While the overall process involves sequential clustering or integration steps for each level transition, the specific logic and parameters differ between levels.

-\textbf{Hierarchical Memory Retrieval.} To efficiently find relevant information within the constructed hierarchy (e.g., observations related to sofa), the system employs a top-down search, conceptually outlined in the Appendix\ref{app:scoring_details}.
-This search is guided by a scoring function $S(n_i)$ evaluated at nodes $h_i$ during traversal the constructed hierarchy:
+\textbf{Hierarchical Memory Retrieval.} To efficiently find relevant information within the constructed hierarchy (e.g., observations related to sofa), the system employs a top-down search.
+This search is guided by a scoring function $S(h_i)$ evaluated at nodes $h_i$ during traversal the constructed hierarchy:

-where $S_{\text{semantic}}$ computes embedding similarity between node $n_i$ and task $T$, $S_{\text{spatial}}$ measures proximity to current position, $S_{\text{keyword}}$ evaluates keyword overlap, and $S_{\text{time}}$ prioritizes recent observations.
-The weights $\alpha$ balance these components based on their relative importance.
-To manage computational cost, the retrieval process incorporates beam search, expanding only the top-scoring nodes at each level.
+where $S_{\text{sem}}$ computes embedding similarity between node $h_i$ and task $T$, $S_{\text{spa}}$ measures proximity to the current position using an exponential decay function, $S_{\text{key}}$ evaluates keyword overlap, and $S_{\text{time}}$ prioritizes recent observations.
+For instance, semantic similarity is calculated via normalized cosine similarity, while spatial and temporal scores both rely on exponential decay models to reflect their diminishing influence over distance and time. (see more details in Appendix \ref{app:scoring_details}).